michael-farah/city-explorer-app/README.md

 ```bash
 npm start
 ```
-Go to the link displayed in your terminal.
+Click on the link displayed in your terminal.
     It should look like this: http://localhost:8081